shakedo/cloud-blender/README.md

 ## Running Tests
 There are two types of tests:

-   - Remote - These tests are actually accessing real cloud so they cost money.
-The majority of the tests are of this type.
-   - Local - These tests are not accessing real cloud and therefore are not costing money.
+   - Remote: The majority of the validation tests are remote tests.
+These tests access real cloud services and you will incur a cost to run them.
+   - Local: There are a few validation tests that are local test.
+These tests are free.

+### How to Run a Test

-By default for preventing accidentally getting cost,  only local tests are running if you want to enable the actual cloud tests set the EXEC_CLOUD_TESTS environment variable to true.
+   - By default, only local test are running.
+If you want to enable remote tests set the EXEC_CLOUD_TEST environment variable to true.
       You can also setup a proxy by setting the environment variable TUNNELING_PROXY to your proxy.

-The tests goes to HPCS US-West-AZ2 and AWS US-East-1.
-We hard coded some of these regions data (images IDs etc.) in our tests.
+   - The tests are run on HPCS US-West-AZ2 and AWS-USEast-1.
+We hard coded certain properties of these regions.
-You need to have two configuration files in the ./examples/ directory, these files should include your cloud providers credentials so secure them carefully.
+      You will need to create two configuration files in which include your credentials.

       - ./examples/hpcs_uswest_az2.json for HPCS US-West-AZ2 credentials.
       - ./examples/aws_east_1.json for AWS US-EAST-1 credentials.

-These JSONs are simply used as inputs to ``createRegionContext`` function.
-Please look at ./examples/config_example.json for an example.
-Please also create a key pair on each region and hard code it in the test files, where keyName is used.
+   These JSONs are used as inputs to the ``createREgionContext`` function.
+For example, ./examples/config_example.json Please also create a key pair on each region and hard code it in the test files, where keyName is used.

-After creating the configuration JSON files and setting the environment variables, tests can be run by using:
+./examples/config_example.json./examples/config_example.json./examples/config_example.json

+   - To run the acutual tests:
 ```
 npm run test # Tests public API
 npm run test-atomic-hpcs # Tests HPCS-Compute atomic module
 npm run test-atomic-aws # Tests AWS-EC2 atomic lib
 ```

 ## Additional Information
 - For the **latest updates** follow [@CloudBlender](https://twitter.com/CloudBlender).